hassio-addons/addon-tor/tor/DOCS.md

 Setting this option to `true` opens port `9080` to listen for connections from HTTP-speaking applications.
-Enabling this feature allows you to use other applications on your network to use the Tor network via http proxy.
+Enabling this feature allows you to use other applications on your network to access the Tor network via the HTTP proxy.

 ### Option: `hidden_services`